svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 6. The malicious actor's version of the transaction achieves consensus and becomes included in a validated ledger.

     At this point, the transaction has executed and cannot be reversed.
-Its effects (such as sending SGY) are final.
+Its effects (such as sending RCP) are final.
 The original version of the transaction is no longer valid because its `Sequence` number has been used.

-    The effects of the transaction in the SGY Ledger are exactly the same as if the original version had executed.
+    The effects of the transaction in the RCP Ledger are exactly the same as if the original version had executed.

 7. The vulnerable system does not see the transaction hash it is expecting, and erroneously concludes that the transaction did not execute.